USDAForestService/fs-open-forest-platform/README.md

 ### Server development

+#### Install dependencies

+Run `cd server` then run `npm install` to install dependencies.

 #### Database

 A running Postgresql database is required in order to run the server locally.
-Please make sure you have installed [Postgresql](https://www.postgresql.org/) locally and created a database for this project.
+Please make sure you have installed [Postgresql](https://www.postgresql.org/).

+Create a new database user with the password `fs_open_forest` and the CREATEDB permission.
+You will be prompted for the password.

+    $ createuser fs_open_forest --createdb -P

+Then you can initialize your development database.

+    $ npm run db:create

 ##### Transactions
 The database can support promisified transactions by leveraging the `server/dba/migrations/modules/transaction.js`